 At the Upper School, students continue to pursue their interest in the fine arts as they select from a wide variety of elective courses.
 The disciplines within the fine arts teach students to develop, express and evaluate ideas; think critically and imaginatively in problem solving; produce and interpret images and creative work; understand the artistic achievements of others; and develop self-discipline and focus.
-Fine arts offerings allow students to experiment with the fundamentals of art and studio art as well as to explore two levels of sculpture and several different photography courses, including traditional and digital.
+Fine arts offerings allow students to experiment with the fundamentals of art and studio art as well as to explore three levels of sculpture and photography courses, including traditional and digital.
 Students interested in developing their skills and their portfolios to pursue art in college are encouraged to take Studio Art Honors, or Advanced Placement Studio Art.
 Students often exhibit their works in the halls at the Upper School and invite a wider audience to their gallery openings.